Admont Abbey: Abbey church

-The present church was designed by the architect Wilhelm Bücher to replace the former church after the fire of 1865.
-It is inspired by Regensburg Cathedral and was the first sacred building in Austria in the neo-Gothic style.
-It incorporates 12th century Romanesque side doors.
+The church was designed by the architect Wilhelm Bücher to replace the former church after the fire of 1865.
 The two west towers are 67 metres tall, and the facade contains figures of Saint Benedict and Saint Scholastica.
 The figure of the church's patron, Saint Blaise, tops the pinnacle of the west door.

 The interior consists of a central aisle and two side aisles, off each of which are five side chapels and six altars.
-The picture on the altar of Mary, Maria Immaculata by Martino Altomonte (1657–1745), is surrounded by 15 carved medallions of the secrets of the rosary by Stammel.
-Both works of art were created in 1726 and survived the fire of 1856.
+The picture on the altar of Mary, Maria Immaculata, is by Martino Altomonte (1657–1745).

-In a side chapel is located the famous crib of Admont, also by Stammel.
-It is open to view from 25 December to 2 February.
-The Gothic crucifix under the triumphal arch dated 1518 is ascribed to Andreas Lackner.

 A statue of Saint Blaise stands on top of the high altar of white Carrara marble.
 The choir is decorated with early 18th century tapestries by Benno Haan.
 In the Chapel of St. Benedict is a Baroque Corpus Christi from the workshop of Johann Meinrad Guggenbichler.

-Present day
+21st century

-As of July 2025, the community at Admont consists of 26 monks under Abbot Gerhard Hafner.
-The abbey is responsible for 29 parishes, runs a secondary school with about 600 pupils and a senior citizen's home in Frauenberg.
-Its various businesses and enterprises employ about 500 people, and it also has the management of the museums and collections detailed below.
+As of July 2025, the community at Admont consisted of 26 monks and the abbot was Gerhard Hafner.